 And from Fresh Avocados, Love one Today, I found an intriguing fish taco recipe where you mix honey, tequila, lime juice and cider vinegar and simmer into a reduced glaze for the fish.
-Topped with a spicy jalapeño avocado salsa, I think it sounds delicious.
+Topped with my Homemade Roasted Tomatillo Salsa, I think it sounds delicious.
 Plus I found a great new site that will tease my love for the avocado.

 And finally this one from Guy Fieri caught my eye simply because he tops his tequila-laced fish tacos with a lime crema.
 I used a lime crema for a Chipotle Bison Chili with Lime Crema recipe and loved what the combination of these cool fresh flavors do for spicy food.
 He tops his with a tangy cabbage slaw.

 Anyway, I ended up making these Margarita Fish Tacos.
 With it’s combination of citrus, chili powder and tequila, I knew I had found a winner before I had even tasted them.
 And my favorite part of this recipe is the short marinade time.
 With my heavy weekday work load, an easy meal is always a hit in my kitchen.

 HOW TO HEAT CORN TORTILLAS SO THEY DON’T BREAK